Is a Landlord Able to Provide a Temporary Rent Discount to a Tenant?

 A Helpful Guide About the Problem of Temporary Rent Discounts and How to Better Appreciate the Problems Facing Landlords

 Despite comments within the regular media and extensively within the social media, there are surely many landlords who are compassioned toward the plight of tenants who are suffering due to lost, or reduced, employment and the economic downturn as a result of Covid-19.
-Among those compassioned landlords there are those who would be willing to offer rent relief in the form of a temporary discount, and in accordance to government encouragement; however, and ironically, these landlords are legally trapped within a technical difficulty that was actually created by the government via the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17 as the primary law that governs most residential landlord and tenant relationships.
+Among those compassioned landlords, many may be willing to offer a temporary discount as rent relief, but for being trapped by a legal technicality that was enacted by the government within the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17 which is the law governing the majority of relationships between landlord and tenants.

 Problem With Rent Discount